meetvaghani12/VaghaniGpt/README.md

-# 🔮 AI Chat Application
+# 🔮 VAGHANI GPT- AI Chat Application

 An intelligent multi-model chat application that allows users to converse with leading AI models, secured by robust authentication mechanisms and enhanced by rich features like chat history and session management.